 Under the provisions of the CARES Act, the Company was eligible and, in April 2022, applied for a refundable employee retention credit subject to program conditions and requirements.
 The Company recognizes these credits as a gain when all uncertainties have been met and the amounts are realizable in accordance with similar gain contingencies.
-The Company recognized \$2,966,000 as a gain in other income and \$69,000 as interest income in the Consolidated Statement of Operations and Comprehensive Loss for the year ended December 31, 2022 and recognized \$3,035,000 as an employee retention credit receivable in the Consolidated Balance Sheet as of December 31, 2022.
+The Company recognized \$3.0 million as a gain in other income and \$69,000 as interest income in the Consolidated Statement of Operations and Comprehensive Loss for the year ended December 31, 2022 and recognized \$3.0 million as an employee retention credit receivable in the Consolidated Balance Sheet as of December 31, 2022.
 Payments were received in January 2023.
-No additional credits are expected to be received.